yzkn/PlantUML-CheatSheet/README.md

 Vehicle <|-- Car
-' note left on link, note right on link, note top on link, note bottom on link note right on link : is-a / extends / 汎化 / 継承 / 派生
+' note left on link, note right on link, note top on link, note bottom on link note right on link : 派生

 Movable <|..
 Vehicle
-note right on link : implements / realization / 実現 / 実装
+note right on link : 実現

 Driver "1..*" -> "0..*" Car : drives >
 note right on link : 依存